PetrMokrov/Energy-guided-Entropic-OT/README.md

 * number of Langevin steps when training $s = 500, 1000, 2000$

-* noise level $n$ used to slightly noise the reference data for stability
+* different noise levels $n$ used to slightly noise the reference data for stability

 #### Training

-In order to run the experiment with, e.g., $h = 0.01, s = 1000, n = 0.1$, use the following commands:
+In order to run the experiment for, e.g., $h = 0.01, s = 1000, n = 0.1$, use the following commands:
 ```bash
 cd ./mnist2to3
 python3 train_ot_data.py 'mc2to3_h0.01_s1000_n0.1' --device 'cuda:<number>' --use_wandb